LucasSte/MLX-vs-Pytorch/README.md

 The idea behind this simple project is to enable a wise choice when starting an AI project in an Apple computer.

-We've run five benchmarks several times to emulate a day-to-day usage.
+We ran five benchmarks several times to emulate a day-to-day usage.
 For more information about them, please refer to section (REFERENCE HERE).

 1. Training a transformers language model.